 Septate uterus is a congenital uterine abnormality that increases a woman’s risk of miscarriage.
 This congenital anomaly refers to a tissue (septum) that parts the uterus vertically into two.
 Metroplasty is a reconstructive surgery that repairs congenital uterine abnormalities such as the septate uterus.

 Cervical insufficiency or incompetent cervix happens when the weak cervix dilates too early in the pregnancy.
 This causes miscarriages as well as premature births.
-Incompetent cervix often causes miscarriages in the second trimester of pregnancy.
+Incompetent cervix often causes preterm birth in the second trimester of pregnancy.

 A cervical cerclage is a medical procedure you can get where doctors stitch your cervix close.
 This procedure prevents late miscarriages and preterm birth from happening.